MicrosoftDocs/visualstudio-docs/docs/containers/tutorial-multicontainer.md

 1. Run the site locally now (F5 or Ctrl+F5) to verify that it works as expected.
 If everything is configured correctly, you see the message "Hello from webfrontend and webapi (with value 1)."

    The first project that you use when you add container orchestration is set up to be launched when you run or debug.
 You can configure the launch action in the **Project Properties** for the docker-compose project.
 On the docker-compose project node, right-click to open the context menu, and then choose **Properties**, or use Alt+Enter.
 The following screenshot shows the properties you would want for the solution used here.
+For example, you can change the page that is loaded by customizing the **Service URL** property.

    ![Screenshot of docker-compose project properties](media/tutorial-multicontainer/launch-action.png)